 Design and construction of such a detector represent a substantial challenge.
 Firstly, the scale-up from 10 kg to several hundred kg of target mass is not easy: cooling such a mass down to ~10-15 mK temperatures isolating all vibration noise is not straightforward, readout and data acquisition systems should be improved to be able to deal with thousands of channels.
 Secondly, simple increase in the target mass will provide only limited improvement in detector efficiency.
 Various background radiations impose severe constraints on the sensitivity.

-One of the areas where the Sheffield team is working, is the Monte Carlo modelling of the background radiations (Vitaly Kudryavtsev, Matt Robinson and Vito Tomasello).
+The team in Sheffield has been working on the EDELWEISS experiment and the EURECA project, contributing to the Monte Carlo modelling of the background radiations (Vitaly Kudryavtsev, Matt Robinson, Vito Tomasello and Elena Korolkova).
 Various types of radiation are key factors that limit sensitivity of many underground experiments in particle astrophysics.
 Detectors searching for WIMP dark matter, neutrinoless double-beta decay, proton decay and low-energy neutrinos are sensitive not only to the rare events in question, but also to any background radiation that should be suppressed or rejected using various techniques.
 Among the types of radiation, the most dangerous are gammas because of their high fluxes, and, especially, neutrons due to their high penetrating capability and ability to mimic the events that experiments are looking for.
 In dark matter detectors, for instance, neutrons are capable of mimicking WIMPs, producing nuclear recoils in a similar way to WIMP-nucleus interactions.

 Figure 1.
 Ionization yield vs recoil energy of fiducial events recorded by EDELWEISS-II with an exposure of 427 kg×d.
 The WIMP search region is defined by recoil energies between 20 and 200 keV, and an ionization yield inside the 90% acceptance band (solid red lines, corresponding to an effective exposure of 384 kg×d).
 WIMP candidates are highlighted in red.
 The average (worst) one-sided 99.99% rejection limits for electron recoils are represented by a solid (dashed) blue line.
 The average (worst) ionization thresholds are represented by a solid (dashed) green line.